Vaccination and Homeopathy

 4. Vaccine overview

 The smallpox vaccine was the first to be developed.
 Although deaths from smallpox fell after its introduction, deaths from scourges such as measles and scarlet fever, for which no vaccine was available, were also falling.
 Smallpox epidemics increased dramatically after 1854, the year the compulsory vaccination law took effect in England.
 The National Anti-Compulsory Vaccination League was formed, with support from prominent members of parliament and doctors, and riots broke out in several towns.
 From 1871 to 1873 Europe was swept by the worst smallpox epidemic in history.
 In England and Wales alone, 45,000 people died even though 97% of the population had been vaccinated.
-Dr Randall Neustaedter comments: ‘Current smallpox vaccination differs very little from the vaccine used in the nineteenth century, and no one knows whether the vaccine will be similarly ineffective if a modern epidemic were to occur’ (2002, p.
-249).

 An article in the 1926 British Medical Journal reported that about 80% of the cases admitted into smallpox hospitals had been vaccinated and that vaccinated people were five times more likely to die of the disease than the unvaccinated (Null & Feldman, 2007).
 From 1948 to 1957, there were 26 deaths from smallpox in England and Wales, and 34 deaths caused by vaccination.
-During the late 1950s and 1960s, one person died from smallpox, while 21 died as a result of smallpox vaccination (Halvorsen, 2007, pp. 35-6).
+During the late 1950s and 1960s, one person died from smallpox, while 21 died as a result of smallpox vaccination (Halvorsen, 2020, p.
+74).
 The UK government abandoned smallpox vaccination in 1971, as it was clearly a greater threat than the disease.
 The world has been free of smallpox since the late 1970s, including countries where there had been little or no vaccination.

 Following the introduction of vaccination, the criteria for diagnosing someone as having polio became much stricter.
 People who don’t make the grade are more likely to be diagnosed as suffering from a rare paralysing disorder of the nerves called Guillain-Barré syndrome (GBS), which causes very similar symptoms.
 Dr Richard Halvorsen writes: